Chowringhee (film): Production

 The film is based on Mani Shankar Mukherjee's most selling novel Chowronghee.
 Pinaki Bhusan Mukherjee directed the film, with music composed and also produced by Ashima Bhattachariya.

-Film production started during late 1967 and early 1968.
-For the film shooting, production units were booked to the Grand Hotel of Kolkata.
-The film shot in Grand Hotel and Technicians Studio, both place.
-There is two main protagonists Sata Bose the character played by Uttam, and a writer Shankar played by Subhendu Chatterjee.
-During the starting of the shooting Subhendu had scheduling problems because he was attending in the Frankfurt Festival for his film Panchashwaar.
-Then he contacted Uttam to pause filming.
-Then Uttam requested to the producer and director to start filming a few days later.
+Production started during late 1967 and early 1968.
+The film was shot in the Grand Hotel and Technicians Studio.
+There are two protagonists — Sata Bose, the character played by Uttam Kumar, and a writer, Shankar, played by Subhendu Chatterjee.
+Subhendu had scheduling problems in the early days of production as he was attending in the Frankfurt Festival for his film Panchashwaar, which caused filming to be delayed by a few days.

-The plot of the film set in 1950s at in 1950 to 1952.
-The character of Sata Bose is inspired from two real person.
-First one is Satya Charan Bose who was an officer of Eastern Railway and second one is a hotelior of Spencas hotel.
-Both person was a same attitude like a foreigners which is a different from others Bengali at that era.
+The plot of the film is set in the 1950s.
+The character of Sata Bose is inspired from two real people — Satya Charan Bose, who was an officer of Eastern Railway, and a hotelier of the Spencas hotel.
+Both people had an attitude likened to foreigners, unlike common Bengali people of the era.

 Reception

-Film become huge popular and received huge acclaim like the novel, but the novel and the film both did not receive any awards, and also Uttam never got any awards for his outstanding performance in the film.
-The film earned the cult status.
+The film was hugely popular and received critical acclaim similar to the novel it was based on, but did not receive any awards.
+Uttam Kumar too did not get any awards despite his outstanding performance in the film.
+The film has earned cult status in Bengal.

-The song Baro Eka Lage sang by Manna Dey picturized by Uttam Kumar become chartbuster and huge popular till today.
+The song Baro Eka Lage, sung by Manna Dey and picturized by Uttam Kumar, became a chartbuster and is very popular even today.

-Release in Durga puja occasion in 1968 the film become huge success it's ran to full houses 112 days and ran overall 150 days in theaters.
-The Film become blockbuster and the highest grossing Bengali film in 1968.
+Released on the occasion of Durga puja in 1968, the film ran to full houses for 112 days and overall for 150 days in theaters.
+The film was a blockbuster and the highest grossing Bengali film in 1968.